Surrey Quays railway station: History

-As of February 2021, Transport for London is planning to upgrade the station with a new entrance and ticket hall, improving capacity and introducing step-free access.
+In February 2021, Transport for London announced plans to upgrade the station, with a new entrance and ticket hall, improved capacity and step-free access.
 On 2 February 2023, TfL awarded the contract to start construction, with works due to start in the summer.
+The new entrance opened on 11 September 2026.

 Services

-All times below are correct as of the December 2015 timetables.

-London Overground

-Surrey Quays is located on the Windrush line of the London Overground.
-On Mondays to Saturdays there is a service every 5–10 minutes throughout the day, while on Sundays before 13:00 there is a service every 5–9 minutes, changing to every 7–8 minutes until the end of service after that.
-Current off peak frequency is:
+London Overground operates the following typical off-peak service in trains per hour (tph) is: